alxshine/dual-rail/presentation/presentation.md

 ---

 ## Project

-NOTE: do something *similar* to dual-rail in software
-NOTE: perform calculations on inverse as well, store in same register
+NOTE: similar to dual-rail in software; perform calculations on inverse as well, in same register

 ----